English Department

 Students registered for Honors American Literature or American Literature must select one of the following courses.

-In this class, students will gain the skills necessary to conduct college-Level research as they examine important events in American History and the literature surrounding them in order to see how they reflect change in America.
+In this class, students will gain the skills necessary to conduct college-level research as they examine important events in American History and the literature surrounding them in order to see how they reflect change in America.
 Literature in this course will include not only books and short stories, but also news, opinion columns, political speeches, music, political cartoons, short stories, movies, and anecdotes.
 The choice of event is left to each student, and it will form the basis for a semester-long research project that will culminate in a paper and presentation on the connection between the chosen event and its reflection in American literature.
 By the end of the course, students will be equipped to conduct the type of research that will be required of them in college classes.
+Requirements for placement: Minimum grade of 85 in English 2 Honors; minimum grade of 90 in English 2 LV2; signature of English teacher.

 African American Literature – #EE8A 0.5 Credit Level 2 NCAA